Le0xFF/treble-overlay-xiaomi-pocof4gt/README.md

-# Treble Overlay for Xiaomi 11T Pro
+# Treble Overlay for Xiaomi Poco F4 GT

 This Magisk module places the Treble Overlay on `/system/product/overlay`, since `/system` is read-only on Magisk systems.

-Overlays can be found in [phhusson's repository](https://github.com/phhusson/vendor_hardware_overlay).
+All overlays can be found in [TrebleDroid's repository](https://github.com/TrebleDroid/vendor_hardware_overlay).

-At the moment, an overlay for this is device is only [available on a PR](https://github.com/phhusson/vendor_hardware_overlay/pull/557).
+Source for Xiaomi Poco F4 GT overlay can be found in [my own repository](https://github.com/Le0xFF/vendor_hardware_overlay).

 ## Using this Module

-1. Download the zip from the [releases tab](https://github.com/diogotcorreia/treble-overlay-xiaomi-mi11tpro)
+1. Download the latest release from the [releases tab](https://github.com/Le0xFF/treble-overlay-xiaomi-pocof4gt/releases/latest)
 2. Move it to your device (through `adb push` for example)
 3. Install the module using Magisk